 A small number of multi-family, commercial, and industrial properties, and about one third of irrigation accounts, have a particular type of 1.5-inch or 2-inch diameter meter that only registers when water use reaches 75 gallons an hour, and because of this would not receive an SFPUC courtesy alert for constant usage under 75 gallons an hour.

-If none of these conditions apply, and you believe your property experienced three or more days of nonstop water use and you didn't receive a courtesy alert from the SFPUC, check that your contact information on file with us is up to date.
+If none of these conditions apply, and you believe your property experienced multiple days of nonstop water use and you didn’t receive a courtesy alert from the SFPUC, check that your contact information on file with us is up to date.
 You can do this online through My Account, by mail (see directions on your bill), by email to firstname.lastname@example.org, or by phone at (415) 551-3000.

 How can I use hourly data on My Account to identify possible leaks or high or unusual water use?